Crungus

-A Crungus is an imaginary creature found in an AI text-to-image model, sometimes also referred to as a digital cryptid.
-Twitch streamer and voice actor Guy Kelly found that typing the made-up word into the Craiyon image generator consistently produced pictures of a monstrous, hairy humanoid.
+A Crungus is an imaginary creature found in artificial intelligence text-to-image models, sometimes also referred to as a digital cryptid.
+Twitch streamer, voice actor, and comedian Guy Kelly found that typing the made-up word into the Craiyon image generator consistently produced pictures of a monstrous, hairy humanoid.

 He later tweeted about this which resulted in a very long thread of reactions and experiments with "Crungus" and variations of this AI-prompt also on different engines.

-Since Craiyon version 2 was introduced in 2023 the prompt "Crungus" no longer produces the same imaginary creature.
+Since Craiyon version 2 was introduced in 2023, the prompt "Crungus" no longer produces the same imaginary creature.

 Origins

 It is unclear how the Crungus in Craiyon's output came into existence.
 Kelly thinks an error in the AI software models is the most likely explanation.
 In any case, the Krampus was quickly eliminated as a model.
 Although the horned mythical figure from the Alpine region has a similar name and his mask looks almost exactly the same, the term "Krampus" on Craiyon provides different images.